 Many children in Collier County are facing poverty and early learning deficits.
 Almost two-thirds of our local children are economically needy.

 Less than half of Collier County children tested developmentally ready for kindergarten.
 These deficits will have long lasting impacts on their future, leaving them ill equipped to develop a foundation for future success.

 83% of Child’s Path children tested developmentally ready for kindergarten, well above the Collier County average of 43%.
 Research indicates that only one in four children catch up when they start kindergarten behind, which often leads to later academic failure.

-Child’s Path is on a mission to break the cycle of poverty and give each child the cognitive, social and emotional resources they need to be successful in life.
+Child’s Path is on a mission to give each child the cognitive, social and emotional skills they need to be kindergarten-ready and successful in life.

 High-quality Early Education Makes a Big Impact